Ciudad Juárez: Crime reduction

 After the homicide rates escalated to the point of making Ciudad Juárez the most violent city in the world, violent crime began to decline in the early 2010s.
 In 2012, homicides were at their lowest rate since 2007 when drug violence flared between the Sinaloa and Juárez Cartel.
 That trend has continued in 2015 with 300 homicides reported, the lowest number since 2006.
 Explanations for the rapid decline in violence include the Sinaloa Cartel's success in defeating its rivals, as well as federal, state and local government efforts to combat crime and improve the city's quality of life.

 The cause of the reduction in crime is the subject of speculation.
 One theory attributes it to deals the rival gangs made to coexist once the federal police were withdrawn in 2011.
-Another holds that a more powerful trafficking network, such as Joaquin "El Chapo" Guzman's Sinaloa cartel, might have moved in and restored a kind of "order among thieves."
+Another holds that a more powerful trafficking network, such as Joaquín "El Chapo" Guzmán's Sinaloa cartel, might have moved in and restored a kind of "order among thieves."
 Others attribute it to the end of the cartel war between Juárez and Sinaloa, the arrest or dismissal of many policemen with cartel ties, resolutions reached by liaisons between government and a group of local leaders called "La Mesa de Seguridad y Justicia", and the creation of an anti-extortion squad to combat extortion inflicted upon local companies.
 Crime was significantly reduced from 2010 to 2014, with 3,500 homicides in 2010 and 430 in 2014.
 In 2015, there were only 311 homicides.